-Acceptance rate for the English taught undergraduate course- Future Global Leadership Program (FGL) for international students is around 17% for International Mechanical and Aerospace Engineering (IMAC-U), 35% for Advanced Molecule Chemistry (AMC), and 50% for Applied Marine Biology (AMB).
+The high rankings of Tohoku University make its application process one of the most competitive in the nation.
+However, international students can apply for special programs that have higher acceptance rates than those regular admission programs.
+The acceptance rate for the English-taught undergraduate course, Future Global Leadership Program (FGL) for international students, is around 17% for International Mechanical and Aerospace Engineering (IMAC-U), 35% for Advanced Molecule Chemistry (AMC), and 50% for Applied Marine Biology (AMB).

-Tohoku University has four housing complexes.
-University House Aobayama, University House Sanjo, University House Katahira, and University House Nagamachi.
+Tohoku University Ranking also reflects the superiority of its four housing complexes: University House Aobayama, University House Sanjo, University House Katahira, and University House Nagamachi.
 University House Aobayama and University House Katahira are on-campus dorms whereas University House Sanjo and University House Nagamachi are off-campus dorms.
 Students can stay in the dorms for a duration of two years or less.
 All the dorms have almost an equal proportion of Japanese and International Students.
-All incoming international students are provided with dorm facility.
+All incoming international students are provided with a dorm facility.

 Tohoku University Libraries consist of the Main Library located in Kawauchi Campus, Kita Aobayama Library located in Aobayama Campus, Engineering Library located in Aobayama Campus, Medical Library located in Seiryo Campus, and Agricultural Library located in the New Aobayama Campus.

 The plentiful and highly accessible library system is another contributor to the highly acclaimed Tohoku University Rankings.